Exponential moments of affine processes: Definitions and main results

-where $h(\xi) = \Ind{|\xi| \le 1} \xi$. \end{defn} For each fixed $x \in D$, the function $\cR_x$ is a convex and lower semicontinuous function\footnote{lower semicontinuity follows from Fatou's Lemma applied to the integral with respect to $K(x,d\xi)$.} that may take the value $+\infty$.
+For each fixed $x \in D$, the function $\cR_x$ is a convex and lower semi-continuous function\footnote{Lower semi-continuity follows from Fatou's lemma applied to the integral with respect to $K(x,d\xi)$.} that may take the value $+\infty$.
 As for any convex function, the effective domain $\cY_x$ is the set of arguments for which $\cR_x$ takes finite values.
 Taking the intersection over all $x \in D$ leads to the following definition.